The importance of the realistic care plan; Adoption v Long term care plan

 The judge endorsed the care plan for K and J to stay in foster care.

-In relation to C, the local authority’s care plan for C, an 11-month-old child, was adoption and applied for a placement order, which was required to progress the plan for adoption.
-This care plan was supported by the Children’s Guardian.
+In relation to C, the local authority’s care plan for C, then an 11-month-old child, was adoption, and applied for a placement order, which was required to progress the plan for adoption.
+The Children’s Guardian supported this care plan.

 The judge was critical of the social worker’s evidence, in that it failed to pay attention to a care plan of a long-term foster for C.

-The judge’s decision was of the view that the professional assessment was flawed and refused to grant a placement order for C, which was required to progress the plan for adoption.
+The judge’s decision was based on the view that the professional assessment was flawed.
+The judge refused to grant a placement order for C, on the basis that it had not been established that “nothing else would do.”

-The Court of Appeal held in relation the first instance decision:
+The Court of Appeal held in relation to the first instance decision:

-• The judge was wrong to find that there was a gap in the evidence and a flaw in the evidence and professional analysis.
+• The judge was wrong to find a gap in the evidence and a flaw in the evidence and professional analysis.

 • The judge needed to make an all-round assessment of C’s welfare,